 - Taj Mahal

-Located on the banks of the Yamuna River sits the greatest architectural achievement and one of the world's most admired masterpieces, the Taj Mahal.
-This giant mausoleum and its surrounding complex was commission in 1632 by Shah Jahan for his beloved wife's remains.
-The stunning white marble structure was designated a UNESCO World Heritage Site in 1983, and to this day stands as an extraordinary symbol of India's rich history.
-Set within lush green gardens and adorned with an enormous reflecting pool, this 240 foot tall masterpiece attracts millions of locals and tourists per year.
+Located on the banks of the Yamuna River sits the most outstanding architectural achievement and one of the world's most admired masterpieces, the Taj Mahal.
+This giant mausoleum and its surrounding complex were commissioned in 1632 by Shah Jahan for his beloved wife's remains.
+The stunning white marble structure was designated a UNESCO World Heritage Site in 1983 and today stands as a great symbol of India's rich history.
+Set within lush green gardens and adorned with an enormous reflecting pool, this 240-foot-tall masterpiece attracts millions of locals and tourists annually.

 - High Tea

-High Tea is one of the oldest traditions, starting back in the mid 1700's and rooting from the British.
-The main purpose of this gathering is to enjoy evening hot tea with others, typically paired with small plates of food.
+High Tea is one of the oldest traditions, starting in the mid-1700s and rooted from the British.
+The primary purpose of this gathering is to enjoy evening hot tea with others, typically paired with small plates of food.
 In India, travelers will have the once-in-a-lifetime opportunity to be a guest for High Tea with a local Indian family.
-This special treat provides a cultural exchange moment where you will be invited into the family's home to enjoy tea and learn about life in India straight from the locals.
+This special treat provides a cultural exchange moment where you will be invited into the family's home to enjoy tea and learn about life in India from the locals.

 - The Amber Fort

-Perched on top of the Aravalli hills next to the stunning Maota Lake, the 1,000-year-old Amber Fort stands as the ancient capital of Rajasthan as well as one of the most well-known and most visited forts in all of India.
-Declared a UNESCO World Heritage site in 2013, this marvelous red sandstone and white marble structure consists of a sprawling complex full of courtyards, grand palaces, decorated halls and exquisite gardens.
-The fort illustrates a comprehensive blend of both Hindu and Muslim architecture, attracting travelers from all around the world.
+Perched on top of the Aravalli hills next to the stunning Maota Lake, the 1,000-year-old Amber Fort stands as the ancient capital of Rajasthan and is one of the most well-known and most visited forts in all of India.
+Declared a UNESCO World Heritage site in 2013, this marvelous red sandstone and white marble structure consist of a sprawling complex full of courtyards, grand palaces, decorated halls, and exquisite gardens.
+The fort illustrates a comprehensive blend of Hindu and Muslim architecture, attracting travelers from around the world.
 Hop in a jeep and ascend the fortress to explore the sprawling grounds and intricate halls occupied by meticulous paintings and precious stones.

 - Ganges River

-Located in northern India and flowing from the Himalayan Mountains to the Bay of Bengal, the Ganges River is the longest river in India.
+Located in northern India and flowing from the Himalayan Mountains to the Bay of Bengal, the Ganges River is the longest in India.
 The river's basin is the most populated in the world, containing over 400 million people.
-These inhabitants use the river for bathing and fishing, but most importantly, it is incredibly significant to Hindus since they consider the Ganges River to be the most sacred river.
+These inhabitants use the river for bathing and fishing, but most importantly, it is incredibly significant to Hindus since they consider the Ganges River the most sacred.
 According to ancient mythology, the goddess Ganga came from heaven to occupy the Ganges River and protect, purify and bring those who touched its waters to heaven.
-To appreciate Ganga, Hindus will visit the river and offer flowers and food, as well as cleanse their sins as they bathe in the river's basin.
+Hindus will visit the river to appreciate Ganga and offer flowers and food, as well as cleanse their sins as they bathe in the river's basin.
 Throughout the year, large festivals and gatherings are held where millions of travelers come to the sacred river to bathe and be purified of their sins.

 Already booked on one of our packages to India?
 See everything you need to know before you go.